clemensberndt/jboss-fuse-formula/README.rst

 ``jboss-fuse``
 --------------

-Downloads the JBoss Fuse zip file from jboss_fuse:source_url (either pillar or grain), and installs the package.
+Downloads the JBoss Fuse zip distribution from jboss_fuse:source_url (either pillar or grain), and installs the package.

 ``jboss-fuse.service``